Oliver Perks' Wartime Blog Summaries

 - The story of the purple hose tops.

-- Exam results and moving on to the Royal Artillery base depot.
+- December 1942: Exam results and the Royal School of Artillery at Almaza.

 Oliver Perks' Wartime Blog 8 - 1943